go-bayes/JosephBulbulia-github.io/content/authors/admin/_index.md

 bio: My research interests include evolution, religion, cooperation, wellbeing, longitudinal methods

 # Interests to show in About widget
-interests:
+Questions:
-- Bayesian Inference
+- Why do people help and harm?
-- Cultural Evolution
+- How do religions affect societies?
-- Religion and Cooperation
+- What makes life rewarding?
 # Education to show in About widget
 education:
   courses: